-A ten (10) year exemption from ad valorem taxes on tangible property may be granted by local governing authorities.
+Up to a ten (10) year exemption from ad valorem taxes on tangible property may be granted by local governing authorities.
 These local governing authorities are the board of supervisors for the county and the municipal authorities for the city.
 The exemption granted is for all local ad valorem taxes, except for the following:

 - 1) school district taxes on any property;

 - 2) taxes on finished goods;

-- taxes on rolling stock.
+- 3) taxes on rolling stock.